ArdNut/Greenshield_Hardware/README.md

 These were creating using CadSoft's Eagle design tool version 6.5.0 for Linux.

-Created for "Arduino in a Nutshell", 2015, J. M. Hughes Chapter 10
+Created for chapter 10 of "Arduino in a Nutshell" by J. M. Hughes

 Copyight 2015-2016 John M. Hughes

 O'Reilly appreciates, but does not require, attribution.
 An attribution usually includes the title, author, publisher, and ISBN.
 For example:

 "Arduino in a Nutshell, by John M. Hughes.
 Copyright 2016 O’Reilly Media, Inc., ISBN: 978-1-4919-2176-0.